hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

         <div className="card">
             <div className="card__body">
 ![actias.png](img%2Fconstruction%2F11_eyedivider%2Factias.png)
-*On furry avatars where the eye is very angled, rotate the gizmo around the green axis so that you can better visualize it.*
+*If the left and right side of the face are at a sharp angle, rotate the gizmo around the green axis so that you can better visualize it.*
             </div>
         </div>
     </div>
 </div>

+### Mouth Divider

+The mouth divider splits the mouth in half, so that there is the upper and lower lips.

+This will be used to morph only the upper lips or only the lower lips when necessary.

+In order to use this divider, we need to open the mouth first.

+- Press “Add +” to add an existing blendshape.
+- Set the blendshape to one that represents the jaw being open.
+You need to look at your avatar blendshapes to select one that fits.
+You can use [Blendshape Viewer](https://docs.hai-vr.dev/docs/products/blendshape-viewer) to help you with this.

+Then:
+- Press the “Select Vertex…” button and click the vertex used in the corner of your mouth.
+- Move and rotate the gizmo so that the parallel lines, but **keep it as horizontal as you can**.
 - Use the red cubic handle to shift the red parallel lines closer or further apart.
-The area inside that region will be smoothed when dividing the blendshapes.
-The lines need to be apart so that there is not an abrupt cut when dividing the blendshapes, but it must not go past the most sensitive parts of the top and bottom eyelids.
+The area inside that region will be smoothed.
+The lines need to be apart so that there is not an abrupt cut, but it must not go past the most sensitive parts of the top and bottom lips.

-### Mouth Divider

 <div className="row">
     <div className="col col--4 margin-bottom--lg">